alinadmitrakova10/RecSys-LLMs/week1/prompt.md

+Important: The homework was revised following the instructor’s feedback.
+The report and session log were updated accordingly.

 ## My prompt
 The project consists of the original prompt and the application code in `index.html`.
 The application is a Random Lunch Generator: when the user clicks the button, it randomly selects and displays a lunch option from the existing menu.